Woopra/woopra-android-sdk/README.md

 ## Woopra Android SDK

 ## Instantiate Tracker Object
-To setup your tracker SDK, configure the tracker instance as follows (replace mybusiness.com with your website):
+To setup your tracker SDK, configure the tracker instance as follows (replace `mybusiness.com` with your domain name):

 ``` java
 // Java